 By leveraging the candidates already in your ATS, talent rediscovery allows you to find talent faster and cheaper.
-Using rediscovery software, employers have been able to triple their number of qualified candidates, without spending a dollar.
+Using rediscovery software, employers have been able to triple their number of qualified candidates, without spending an extra dollar in candidate acquisition.

 A survey found that 58% of job seekers have a negative impression of a company if they don’t hear back after submitting an application.